Letter H Puzzle

 This blog post contains Amazon affiliate links.
 As an Amazon Associate, I earn a small commission from qualifying purchases.

-This week, my students have been taking turns tackling this tricky H Puzzle.
-The goal of the puzzle is to arrange the six given pieces to form a symmetric letter H. The pieces may not overlap one another in the final configuration.
+Arrange the six given pieces for form a symmetric letter H. The pieces may not overlap one another in the final configuration.

 This H Puzzle is the creation of Harry Lindgren and was originally featured in his Geometric Dissections book.
 I flipped through this book, and I was blown away by the mathematical process used to create puzzles like this.